ember-learn/ember-times-tools/README.md

 # Goodbits Templating Bot

-🌇🌙🐹✨❤️🖤💛✍️
-Helps you to get the Goodbits newsletter for [The Ember Times](https://twitter.com/embertimes) ready on a Friday afternoon 🌇 or night 🌙
+Helps you to get the Goodbits newsletter for [The Ember Times 🐹](https://twitter.com/embertimes) ready on a Friday afternoon 🌇 or night 🌙

 ## How To Use